apple/swift-cassandra-client/README.md

 CassandraClient is a Cassandra client in Swift.
 The client is based on [Datastax Cassandra C++ Driver](https://github.com/datastax/cpp-driver) wrapping it with Swift friendly APIs and data structures.

 CassandraClient API currently exposes [SwiftNIO](https://github.com/apple/swift-nio) based futures to simplify integration with SwiftNIO based servers.
+Swift concurrency based API is also available in Swift 5.5 and newer.

 ## Usage